rainerbrendle/Blue-River/README.md

 # Active Database Cluster

 > Using Go, Golang-based data models with a collectiion of Postgres Database Shards and Schema-Free Database Schemas implementing an Anti-Entropy eventual consistency database cluster may be the best option.
-Especially if you can add CirusDB's column store for PostgreSQL or Apache Druid for Analytics as materialized views, which you can, if you have an event-driven Event-Condition-Action model of an Active Database cluster.
+Especially if you can add CitusDB's column store for PostgreSQL or Apache Druid for Analytics as materialized views, which you can, if you have an event-driven Event-Condition-Action model of an Active Database cluster.

 ###### &copy; 2023 R. Brendle, Port Charlotte, FL

 ## Actors, Messages and Query Language
 We make the assumption that we have a collection of logical "actor" classes, which are represented by object IDs in a timely and spatial distribution.
-We are sending messages to actors for Insert and Cancel operations. and can retrieve data from actors as query results on matrialized views of the actor message records.
+We are sending messages to actors for Insert and Cancel operations. and can retrieve data from actors as stable query results on matrialized views of the actor message records.

-The spatial distribution is given by a sharding category, which can be represented by departments oF Organizations.
+The spatial distribution is given by a sharding category, which can be represented by departments oF organizations.
 We are sending messages to organizations and we can then represent this as a process flow by "swim lanes", if we want to.
 Swim Lanes represent work places in organizations, where Actors then belong to.

 Actors receive create, modify and cancel messages and have read-only views in an insert-only, append only database pattern.
 Everything is distributed in a cloud of data plane shards, which again is managed by a control plane database instance having a full understanding of shards and services.
-We call these Yellow Pages and "BluePages".
+We call these cluster management structures then "Yellow Pages" and "BluePages".

-In an old-fashioned US phone book layout. where we make the analogy with,  Yellow Pages are for departments and workplaces, while the Blue Pages are for the services of the departments.
+In an old-fashioned US phone book layout. where we make this analogy to,  Yellow Pages are for departments and workplaces, while the Blue Pages are for the services of the departments.
 We will need to add "White Pages" for a B2B scenarios and business networks.

 "Blue Pages" are there to be defined by GO-based model definition in GO structs.
 We have messages to be send and received by defining insert-only oeprations, while we define read operations on stable data using a Go-based query language, which can represent all SQL query operations inclusing host variables including TOP or LIKE operations and are using materialized views and corresponding HTTP views.
-Data become stable becasue thei are produced via a timely ordered journal.
+Data become stable because they are produced via a timely ordered journal of "records".

 It is basically a Lambda architecture.
 We can define actor methods as closures, where the URL of an object instance forms the parameter of the closure functions.